-- Now we are not saying that you should change your bed sheets every night (although – you must admit, there are few things that feel nice than hopping into a fresh clean set of linens).
-If you are lucky enough to have purchased some fine European bed linens or better yet Italian bed linens, your bed will feel even nicer.
+This doesn’t mean you have to change your bed sheets every night.
+However, there is something a little extra special that comes with slipping into a bed that’s just been made with a fresh, clean set of linens.
+If you are fortunate enough to have bought some fine European bed linens or, better yet, Italian bed linens, then your bed will feel even more spectacular.

 - Launder your Duvet cover, quilt or coverlet every 3 to 4 months.

-- Your goose Down comforter should be cleaned every 3 to 6 months.
+- Goose Down comforters should be cleaned every 4 to 6 months.

-- The best place to clean your down comforter is a Laundromat, as the washers and specifically the dryers are larger.
+- The best place to clean a down comforter is a Laundromat, because the washers and dryers are larger.

-- The larger dryer allows the down comforter to tumble better, this helps it dry quicker and fluffs the down cluster up.
+- A larger dryer allows the down comforter to tumble better, which helps it dry quicker and also fluffs up the down cluster.

-- Although, not recommended by any manufacturer, consider putting a ½ cup of bleach in the wash when cleaning down comforter, as it kills bacteria as well as dust mites.
+- Consider putting a ½ cup of bleach in the wash when cleaning down comforter to kill bacteria and dust mites.
+However, manufacturers will not endorse this suggestion.

-Here are links to videos where we show the steps to cleaning a pillow & a down comforter.
+Here are links to videos where we show the steps to cleaning a pillow and a down comforter.

-Many claim our friend the dust mite is the number one cause of household allergies.
+Many people claim that the dust mite is the No.1 cause of household allergies.
 Here is an illustration of what these creepy things look like.

-- Bed bugs actually bite you and live off your blood.
+- Keep in mind that dust mites do not bite, but live off skin dander.
+Bed bugs actually bite and live off your blood.

 Here is a video that reviews the best way to launder luxury linens.